dpwolfe/otucha/README.md

   Xcode will launch when completed.

 ### What you'll see
 A perspective view of a copper cube and three lights in positions that produce specular highlights.
-A sample of rendered text also appears on the bottom left corner.
+Some rendered text also appears on the bottom left corner.

 [Live Demo](http://spritegeist.azurewebsites.net/)